Settlements of Otaibah: Al Jimsh

 Rundown house in the Dalbahi settlement of Al-Thumamiyah.

 Located north west of the Al-Dawadmi province, on the road between Al-Qassim and Mecca, at about 65 km.
 It is inhabited by a number of clans namely Al-Dalabahah, Al-Hizman, Al-Ghbayyat, Al-Ghadabin, Al Hanatish, Al-Hamameed, Al-Karashmah, Al-Mirashidah, Al-Aida, and Al-Eawazimu.

-Most of the area of Al-Jimsh is inhabited by the Dalbahi clan. it is said the Dalabahah used to live in the town of Arja north of Al-Duwadimi with the Hamameed Clan, but after a dispute between the Hamameed and Dalabahah they migrated in a Hijra into Al-Jimsh.
+Most of the area of Al-Jimsh is inhabited by the Dalbahi clan.
+It is said the Dalabahah used to live in the town of Arja north of Al-Duwadimi with the Hamameed Clan, but after a dispute between the Hamameed and Dalabahah they migrated in a Hijra into Al-Jimsh.
 Sheikh Qahtam Bin Masead Al-Dalbahi was the one who established the town of Al-Qurayn, basing the location of the town around a water well.
-Eventually as one of the first Dalabahah migrated to towns was Al-Hayyt, which was already inhabited by the Hanatish clan with a small population of Dalabahah, but due to Al-Hayyt being well established during that time a number of Dalabahah moved into the town becoming the majority.
+Eventually one of the first towns the Dalabahah migrated to was Al-Hayyt, which was already inhabited by the Hanatish clan with a small population of Dalabahah, but due to Al-Hayyt being well established during that time a number of Dalabahah moved into the town, becoming the majority.
 Shortly after the establishment of Al-Qurayn the town of Al-Rafayih was established by Sheikh Shuraym Bin Easay, over time other Dalabahah settlements would appear within the area making them the majority of the population.